-According to a 2019 study National Institute of Mental Health, nearly one in five (more than 51 million) adults live with a mental illness in the U.S alone.
-Worldwide, nearly a billion people live with a mental illness.
+According to a 2021 study National Institute of Mental Health, more than one in five (more than 57 million) adults live with a mental illness in the U.S. alone.
 With so many people affected, mental health issues are likely to touch you or someone you know, whether in your personal life or in the workplace.

 An EAP can help employees with a variety of issues in and out of the workplace, including mental health services and help coping with personal, family, work, and financial issues.
 Discover more about how EAPs work and find out how they can provide mental health benefits for your team.

 Mental health matters.
 Although it is a personal issue, the effects of an individual’s mental health and wellbeing can be far-reaching and even impact their work life.
-According to Mental Health America’s Mind the Workplace study, the workplace financial impact of mental health issues is as high as $500 billion in lost workplace productivity each year, even without taking into account COVID-19’s impact on mental health.
+According to Mental Health America’s Mind the Workplace study, the workplace financial impact of mental health issues is as high as $500 billion in lost workplace productivity each year.